pycom/pycom-micropython-sigfox/docs/library/machine.I2C.rst

 The following methods implement the standard I2C master read and write operations that target a given slave device.

-.. method:: i2c.readfrom(addr, nbytes)
+.. method:: I2C.readfrom(addr, nbytes, stop=True)

-   Read `nbytes` from the slave specified by `addr`.
+   Read *nbytes* from the slave specified by *addr*.
+   If *stop* is true then a STOP condition is generated at the end of the transfer.
    Returns a `bytes` object with the data read.

-.. method:: i2c.readfrom_into(addr, buf)
+.. method:: I2C.readfrom_into(addr, buf, stop=True)

-   Read into `buf` from the slave specified by `addr`.
+   Read into *buf* from the slave specified by *addr*.
-   The number of bytes read will be the length of `buf`.
+   The number of bytes read will be the length of *buf*.
+   If *stop* is true then a STOP condition is generated at the end of the transfer.

+   The method returns ``None``.

+.. method:: I2C.writeto(addr, buf, stop=True)

+   Write the bytes from *buf* to the slave specified by *addr*.
+If a NACK is received following the write of a byte from *buf* then the remaining bytes are not sent.
+If *stop* is true then a STOP condition is generated at the end of the transfer, even if a NACK is received.
-   Return value is the number of bytes read.
+   The function returns the number of ACKs that were received.

-.. method:: i2c.writeto(addr, buf, \*, stop=True)
+.. method:: I2C.writevto(addr, vector, stop=True)

-   Write the bytes from `buf` to the slave specified by `addr`.
+   Write the bytes contained in *vector* to the slave specified by *addr*.
-   The argument `buf` can also be an integer which will be treated as a single byte.
-   If `stop` is set to `False` then the stop condition won't be sent and the I2C operation may be continued (typically with a read transaction).

-   Return value is the number of bytes written.
+   *vector* should be a tuple or list of objects with the buffer protocol.
+   The *addr* is sent once and then the bytes from each object in *vector* are written out sequentially.
+The objects in *vector* may be zero bytes in length in which case they don't contribute to the output.

+   If a NACK is received following the write of a byte from one of the objects in *vector* then the remaining bytes, and any remaining objects, are not sent.
+If *stop* is true then a STOP condition is generated at the end of the transfer, even if a NACK is received.
+The function returns the number of ACKs that were received.

 Memory operations
 -----------------